You can ask HM Revenue and Customs (HMRC) to cancel tax you owe (‘arrears’) if you think they’ve made a mistake because both of the following apply:

 - Class 4 National Insurance contributions

-HMRC haven’t used tax information provided to them, for example about a change of income or job
+HMRC have not used information provided to them, for example about a change of job

-- you have a reasonable belief that your tax affairs are up to date
+- you have a reasonable belief that your tax affairs are in order for the years you owe the tax and HMRC agree

 The tax information could have come from: